-Summer festivals in Wales
+Summer events and festivals in Wales

 At our food festivals you can sample unique and traditional Welsh produce, in fact there is ,a food festival somewhere in Wales most weeks.
 If you love music, come to one of our music festivals.
 We have indoor and outdoor events for fans of pop, rock and classical music.
 There is plenty for those who enjoy books too.
 Our cultural literature festivals include the famous Hay Festival in mid Wales.

 One of Europe’s largest youth touring festivals with over 15,000 children and young people competing.

 See some of the best folk music acts in the world in mid Wales.

 The oldest running classical music festival in Wales.
 Each year has a unique theme.
-This year it is pageantry.
-Enjoy Welsh folk music and medieval harp music.|
+This year’s festival theme is Pageantry.

 Gregynog Hall, mid Wales